Loans

 Any loan offered by a tribe-owned institution or offered to Native Americans living on a reservation could be considered a tribal loan.
-Tribal lending institutions may be banks or other types of lenders.
+Tribal lending institutions may be banks or other types of indirect or direct lenders.

 These loans usually operate in a similar way to other short-term loans.
 The process may be familiar if you’ve ever taken out a short-term loan designed for borrowers with low credit scores.

 Many tribal lenders even allow borrowers to apply online.
-This means you don’t have to be a part of a Native American tribe to apply and receive money.
 And while the process will likely vary depending on the type of loan and the specific lender, you’ll likely encounter the following steps within the application process:

 • Fill out an application, either online or in person.